! --- Added by M on October 11 2021--->

-The fascia is normally a very stretchy tissue.
-Dupuytren’s Contracture causes them to lose their elasticity and become rigid.
-As a result, it gets difficult to hold items and perform day to day activity as the motion is restricted and there may be pain as well.
+The fascia is usually a very stretchy kind of tissue.
+Dupuytren’s Contracture causes this tissue to lose its elasticity and become thick and rigid as the fingers curl inward toward the palm.
+As a result, it gets difficult to hold items and perform day-to-day activities since hand movement will be restricted and painful.

+The word contraction is a medical term for muscles that have become tense or tight.
 It usually occurs after the fascia develops tiny nodules.
-Thesenodules are what causes the muscles to become rigid.
-Hence, leading to Dupuytren’s Contracture.
+These nodules cause the muscles to become rigid, which leads to Dupuytren’s Contracture.